 The information security-related requirements should be included in the requirements for new information systems or enhancements to existing information systems.

-Information security requirements should be identified using various methods such as deriving compliance requirements from policies and regulations, threat modelling, incident reviews, or use of vulnerability thresholds.
+Information security requirements should be identified using various methods such as deriving compliance requirements from policies and regulations, threat modeling, incident reviews, or the use of vulnerability thresholds.
 Results of the identification should be documented and reviewed by all stakeholders.
 Information security requirements and controls should reflect the business value of the information involved and the potential negative business impact which might result from a lack of adequate security.
 Identification and management of information security requirements and associated processes should be integrated into the early stages of information systems projects.
 Early consideration of information security requirements, e.g. at the design stage can lead to more effective and cost-efficient solutions.
 Information security requirements should also consider:

 a) the level of confidence required towards the claimed identity of users, in order to derive user authentication requirements;